5 Fun Local Things to Do in Ginza

 1. Go Rooftop Surfing

 I bet you didn’t know that Ginza is home to some of Tokyo’s finest department stores, and with that, a plethora of rooftop gardens.
-You might not have much interest in actually shopping at these high-end stores, but they are certainly the perfect stopping point for the adventurous and budget-conscious traveler.
+You might not have much interest in actually shopping at these high-end stores, but they are indeed the perfect stopping point for the adventurous and budget-conscious traveler.

 One of the best free things to do in Tokyo is to hop around Ginza’s fine department store rooftops.

-2. Go Stationary Shopping in Ginza
+2. Go Stationery Shopping in Ginza

-3. Have a tea experience
+3. Have a Tea Experience